Jamal al-Haidari: Joining the Communist Party

 In 1946 al-Haidari, along with his brother Salah al-Haidari, was amongst the militants of the Kurdish communist group Shursh that joined the Iraqi Communist Party rather than merging into the Kurdish Democratic Party.

 Rayat ash-Shaghilah period

 In 1952, whilst in prison, al-Haidari rebelled against the adoption of a new party programme of the Communist Party.
 Al-Haidari, along with other critics of the new party leadership, were expelled from the party.
 In February 1953, after the Communist Party organ al-Qaidah had published a ferocious attack on the expelled dissidents, al-Haidari's group decided to form a new organization, named after its organ Rayat ash-Shaghilah ('Toilers Banner').
 Al-Haidari became the main spokesperson of the Rayat ash-Shaghilah group.
 Al-Haidari dedicated his energy into combating the Communist Party and its leader, Basim, in particular.
-Amongst other things, al-Haidari tried to unsuccessfully to convince the Communist Party of the Soviet Union to recognize his group over the Iraqi Communist Party.
+Amongst other things, al-Haidari tried unsuccessfully to convince the Communist Party of the Soviet Union to recognize his group over the Iraqi Communist Party.